-As of 1 March 2015, the way in which Dutch passports are issued worldwide will change.
-This will also affect Dutch nationals in the UK.
-From 1 March 2015, it will no longer be possible to request passports or ID cards at the consulates in Birmingham, Cardiff, Edinburgh, Hull, Liverpool, Manchester or Southampton.
+The way in which Dutch passports are issued worldwide has changed.
+This affects Dutch nationals in the UK.
+From 1 March 2015, it is no longer be possible to request passports or ID cards at the consulates in Birmingham, Cardiff, Edinburgh, Hull, Liverpool, Manchester or Southampton.

 |Address||38 Hyde Park Gate London SW7 5DP United Kingdom|

 05 February 2015 As of 1 March 2015, the way in which Visa Applications can be submitted in the UK will change.
 From 1 March 2015, all visa applicants will be required to make an appointment to submit their applications at the VFS offices in either London, Manchester or Edinburgh.
 As of this date, it will no longer be possible to apply for a visa at the Dutch Embassy in London or at the consulates in Aberdeen, Belfast, Birmingham, Cardiff, Edinburgh, Gibraltar, Guernsey, Harwich, Hamilton Bermuda, Hull, Liverpool, Manchester, Southampton or Dover.

 05 February 2015 As from the 1st of March 2015, it will no longer be possible to submit your visa application at the Dutch Embassy in London or at one of the Consulates throughout the UK.
 From this date, visa applications can be submitted at one of the VFS offices in London, Manchester and Edinburgh.
 These changes apply to personal applications as well as to applications that are delivered by a courier service.